2 face felony charges over balloon pollution in Biscayne Bay; could face time in jail

 2022-05-14 18:22:18

-#face #felony #expenses #balloon #air pollution #Biscayne #Bay #face #time #prison
+#face #felony #expenses #balloon #air pollution #Biscayne #Bay #face #time #jail

-A witness shared a video on Instagram and environmentalists have been outraged.
+A witness shared a video on Instagram and environmentalists had been outraged.
 Marine animals usually mistake the nonbiodegradable deflated balloons for jellyfish.
 Turtles eat it.
-Seabirds feed it to their younger.
+Seabirds feed it to their young.

 Advert

-Officers arrested Torres-Bocanegra for reckless disregard for the atmosphere, a second-degree misdemeanor punishable with a advantageous of as much as $10,000 or 60 days in jail, or each.
+Officers arrested Torres-Bocanegra for reckless disregard for the atmosphere, a second-degree misdemeanor punishable with a positive of as much as $10,000 or 60 days in jail, or each.
 His bond was $500.
 Detective Angel Rodriguez later clarified there was a mistake with the cost.

 Ad